 |An Australian Public Open Space Layer and Survey of Use

-This project will make available: a new standardised national public space open layer for Australian capital cities; linked to a new national survey of park use; and create and integrate with the AURIN Portal, an expanded version of an existing Public Open Space Tool.
+This project will make available: a new standardised national public space open layer for Australian capital cities; linked to a new national survey of park use; and create and integrate with the AURIN platform, an expanded version of an existing Public Open Space Tool.

 The Public Open Space Tool link will provide a suite of planning support and data summary and processing tools for researchers, policymakers, planners and other AURIN users.

 |University of Western Australia, The Australian Urban Design Research Centre (AUDRC)|

 |Bikeability for Transportation: Tools and Data for Research and Practice

 This project will develop a new bikeability assessment tool, making it possible to assess and monitor planning, design, infrastructure and policy interventions over time.

 Combined with AURIN’s existing walkability tool, objective and accessible bikeability measures will support multi‐modal transportation planning with a strong active transportation core.
 The bikeability tool will also help identify populations both well‐ and underserved with active transportation options.

 |University of Queensland|

 |The Green Australian Vehicle Ownership (GreenAVO) Capability for AURIN

 This project aims to significantly augment and extend AURIN’s 2014 cross-sectional database of vehicle ownership and environmental efficiency.